ansys/grantami-bomanalytics/doc/source/getting_started/index.rst

 Licensing
 ~~~~~~~~~
 ``MI Restricted Substances`` and ``MI Sustainability`` are licensed separately.
-Endpoints available to end users depend on the licenses purchased by their organization.
+Endpoints available to end users depend on the available licenses.

 Verify your installation
 ~~~~~~~~~~~~~~~~~~~~~~~~